coco0557/Solo-project/README.md

 🍜 Restaurant Restock System

 This is a Java-based inventory management system designed for the restaurant, where I currently work.
-The system helps digitize and streamline stock tracking for meats, vegetables, sauces, and more, making restocking more efficient and accessible to staff even when off-site.
+The system helps digitise and streamline stock tracking for meats, vegetables, sauces, and more, making restocking more efficient and accessible to staff even when off-site.

 📌 Purpose

 The system was created to:
-- Keep stock levels organized in categories
+- Keep stock levels organised in categories
 - Check for low-stock items
 - Search and update stock quantities
 - Support future expansions like user interface and data persistence